claudioc/jingo/README.md

 `npm install jingo` or download/clone the whole thing and run "npm install".

 Jingo needs a config file and to create a sample config file, just run `jingo -s`, redirect the output on a file and then edit it (`jingo -s > config.yaml`).
-The config file contains all the available configuration keys.
-Be sure to provide a valid server hostname (like wiki.mycompany.com) if you use a 3rd party provider for authentication (like Google or GitHub) to be able for it to get back to you.
+The config file contains all the available configuration options.
+Be sure to provide a valid server hostname (like wiki.mycompany.com) if you use a 3rd party provider for authentication (like Google or GitHub).
+It is needed for them to be able to get back to you.

 This document contains also [the reference](#configuration-options-reference) for all the possible options.

-If you define a `remote` to push to, then jingo will automatically issue a push to that remote every `pushInterval` seconds.
+If you define a `remote` to push to, then Jingo will automatically issue a push to that remote every `pushInterval` seconds.
 You can also specify a branch using the syntax "remotename branchname".
 If you don't specify a branch, Jingo will use `master`.
 Please note that before the `push`, a `pull` will also be issued (at the moment Jingo will not try to resolve conflicts, though).

 The basic command to run the wiki will then be